canonical/rust-best-practices/best-practices.md

 ## Minimise unsafe

-Rust’s `unsafe` keyword turns off a small but important number of the compiler’s checks.
+Rust’s `unsafe` keyword enables a small but important number of additional powers which the compiler is unable to check.
 In effect, it is a ‘hold my beer’ marker—you tell the compiler to trust you and just watch whilst you do something either incredibly impressive or incredibly harmful.
-But the compiler is not the only entity whose trust we require, when we use `unsafe`, we also ask our _users_ to trust that we know exactly what we are doing.
+But the compiler is not the only one whose trust we require—when we use `unsafe`, we also ask our _users_ to trust that we know exactly what we are doing.
 Under no circumstance do we want to break that trust.

 Therefore, we must endeavour to minimise the use of unsafe constructs in our code.